 The After School Program is a very important part of our project as it is key to supporting children who are struggling and not realising their full potential.
 Thanks to this holistic educational program, we focus not only on the improvement of their academic performance, but also on their happiness and overall well-being.
 We make sure that the children come together at least once a week to socialise; we hold parent-teacher conferences to keep the parents informed of the successes and struggles of their children; and we also provide extra lessons during holidays and weekends to help the children keep up with school.
 We also hold extra-curricular activities, such as sports days, painting, dancing and health classes.
 As our group has grown to over 300 children, we need more funding to run this program full-time and as efficiently as possible.
 For this reason, your donation is highly appreciated.
 Please also consider the possibility of becoming a monthly donor!

-Numerous studies have shown that youth living in poverty have significantly higher risks for academic struggles and a higher drop-out rate.
+Numerous studies have shown that youth living in poverty are at a significantly higher risk of academic struggle and face a higher drop-out rate.
 However, students who participate in after-school programs have a higher chance of not dropping out from school and successfully graduating.
-Afterschool programs like ours, help students to build a stronger sense of belonging, and improve social skills.
+After-school programs like ours, help students to build a stronger sense of belonging, and improve social skills.

 6. Education project